aristanetworks/anta/docs/cli/exec.md

 # Executing Commands on Devices

-ANTA CLI incorporates a set of entrypoints to facilitate remote command execution on EOS devices.
+ANTA CLI provides a set of entrypoints to facilitate remote command execution on EOS devices.

 ### EXEC Command overview
 ```bash